SamSz04/SiteSafetyVision/README.md

 - **Helmet Detection:** Accurately identifies workers who are not wearing safety helmets.
 - **Instant Alerts:** Provides real-time alerts when safety violations are detected.
 - **Detailed Timeline:** Displays a timeline with images and timestamps of detected violations.
 - **Interactive Video Controls:** Allows users to click on detected events to seek directly to the corresponding time in the video.
+- **Interactive Video Controls:** Allows users to click on detected events to seek directly to the corresponding time in the video.

 ## Installation